 Jonathan suspected that Anna was about to intentionally replicate what Panther had accidentally done: draw fire from the warbug and immediately jump to warp.
 “Go for it, Huntress.
 Fighters, clear the way.”

 ‘Huntress’ was not done with Blackbird just yet, however.
 After a few seconds at warp, Anna adjusted the warp engines to circle around the battle scene, not dropping out of warp until she was behind and above Blackbird.
-As soon as the fighter did drop out of warp, its computer calculated and executed a firing solution on the hostile ship.
+As soon as the fighter dropped out of warp, its computer calculated and executed a firing solution on the hostile ship.

 “Nice work, Huntress!”
 Johnathan exclaimed.

 “If I recall my history,” Anna noted, “there was an ancient aircraft named ‘Blackbird’ that could evade most hostiles by punching the accelerator.
-I think it’s a bit ironic that we’re using the ‘Blackbird maneuver’ on a ship we’re calling Blackbird.”
+I think it’s a bit ironic that we’re using the ‘Blackbird maneuver’ against a ship we’re calling Blackbird.”